 Karen Chacko, MD was born and raised in the San Francisco Bay Area.
 She attended undergraduate and medical school at UC San Diego.
 She completed her internship, residency and chief residency here at the University of Colorado in the Primary Care track.
 She has been GIM faculty here since completing her training.
 Karen enjoys hiking, running, camping, biking and cooking with her two beautiful girls and husband.

-Dr. Chacko is the Program Director of the Primary Care Program and also serves as the senior Associate Program Director of the Internal Medicine Residency Program.
+Dr. Chacko is the Associate Program Director of the Primary Care Program of the Internal Medicine Residency Program.

 Michelle Cleeves, MD is originally from Boulder, CO and graduated from the University of Colorado School of Medicine.
 She did her residency at Montefiore Medical Center in the Bronx, NY in the Social Internal Medicine program.
 After finishing residency in 2012, she returned to Colorado and joined the Division of General Internal Medicine at Denver Health.
 Michelle has strong interests in underserved populations and Women’s Health.
 She joined the leadership of the Primary Care track as director for journal clubs and video review curriculum.
 Michelle enjoys camping, hiking, rafting, and cooking.